tommyGPT2S/DocEX/README.md

 ![DocEX Architecture](docs/DocEX_Architecture.jpeg)

 **DocEX** is a robust, extensible document management and transport system for Python.
-It supports multiple storage backends, metadata management, and operation tracking, with a unified API for local, SFTP, HTTP, and other protocols. **Version 2.1.0** introduces LLM-powered document processing capabilities.
+It supports multiple storage backends, metadata management, and operation tracking, with a unified API for local, SFTP, HTTP, and other protocols. **Version 2.2.0** introduces database-level multi-tenancy, enhanced security with UserContext, and LLM-powered document processing capabilities.

 ## Features